OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2005.md

 - The group should observe SD's reactions for signs of confirmation.
 - **DW** advised to communicate more and contribute fresh energy to the Signs work.
 - A collaborative **Signs** page including all members was suggested.
+- SD is likely an agent; consciously working under false pretenses.

 ---

 ## Books, Research, and Cultural Commentary